casper-network/docs-archive/implementation/p2p.rst

 3. We call ``StreamAncestorBlockSummaries`` passing the white Block’s hash as target and a ``max_depth`` of 2 (passing some of our known block hashes as well).
-4. We get a stream of two ``BlockSummary`` records in reverse order from the 1st and we add them to our DAG.
-But we can see that the grandparents of the of the white Block are still not known to us.
+4. We get a stream of two ``BlockSummary`` records in reverse order from the 1st, and we add them to our DAG.
+But, we can see that the grandparents of the of the white Block are still not known to us.
 5. We call ``StreamAncestorBlockSummaries`` a 2nd time passing the grandparents’ hashes as targets.